slicervm/docs.slicervm.com/docs/examples/autoscaling-k3s.md

 ## How to update the configuration

-If you got something wrong like a token, URL, or Slicer host group name, or perhaps want to add a new Slicer instance, you'll need to update the TOML file.
+If you got something wrong like a token, URL, or Slicer host group name, or perhaps want to add a new Slicer instance, you'll need to update the INI file.

 If you need to update the configuration, then do the following:

-* Update your local TOML file
+* Update your local INI file
 * Delete the secret for the Cluster Autoscaler
 * Re-create the secret
 * Restart the Cluster Autoscaler